arminc/arminc.github.io/_posts/2008-12-21-silence-on-the-blog-and-best-wishes.md

 tags:
   - happy holliday
   - happy new year
+description: I thought I would explain why it is so quite on my blog lately.
+First I became sick for a weak and the other two weeks I was very very busy at work, lots of deadlines and production dates to catch.
+Right now I am in the finishing phase at work what means that we are almost done.
 ---
 I thought I would explain why it is so quite on my blog lately.
 First I became sick for a weak and the other two weeks I was very very busy at work, lots of deadlines and production dates to catch.
 Right now I am in the finishing phase at work what means that we are almost done.